1

 L&I employees come from all walks of life.
 We strive to hire great people from a wide variety of backgrounds.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.

 We believe in the importance of recognizing the value each of us contributes to the success of the agency mission.
-Having a diverse workforce is this agency's greatest source of strength and knowledge.
-We are committed to building a diverse and inclusive workplace for everyone.
+Having a diverse workforce is this agency's greatest resource of strength and knowledge.
+It is through the combination of talents and abilities that we can pursue finding effective measures to provide the best customer service.
+We are committed to building a diverse and inclusive workplace for everyone and we strongly mean everyone.

 The State of Washington is an equal opportunity employer.
 Persons with a disability who need accommodation in the application process or testing process, or those needing this announcement in an alternative format, may call 360-902-5700.
 TTY users should first call 711 to access the Washington Relay Service.

-You are welcome to include the name and pronoun you would like to be referred to in your materials and we will honor this as you interact with our award-winning diverse and inclusive organization.
+You are welcome to include the name and pronoun you would like to be referred to in your materials and we will honor this as you interact with our award-winning d

 What State Of Washington employees say